 Martin Acres has the lowest and the highest point in Muhlenberg County, Kentucky and has been used for timber, hunting, coal mining, oil & gas extraction, and agriculture.
 It has been in a state of transition since the untimely death of Herbert L. Martin and the migration of many people in this black family to the north for factory jobs.
 Since the late‐1980s, this family has not practiced agriculture.
-However, some acreage is leased by a neighboring farm.
-In addition some of the farm is under a Conservation Reserve Program (CRP) but most of Martin Acres is mature forests.
+However, hundreds of acres are leased by a neighboring farm.
 Halls Creek, Drake Creek, and Jarrels Creek run through Martin Acres, there are two ponds, and other places where water flows creating diverse ecosystems.

-In the late 1990s, twin brothers (sixth generation descendants of Lorenza/Lourenza and Minnie Martin) Irucka Ajani and Obiora Embry, through presentations to the family tried to encourage the family to grow food organically as a means of generating farm income.
+In the late 1990s, twin brothers (sixth generation descendants of Lorenza/Lourenza and Minnie Martin) Irucka Ajani and Obiora Embry, through presentations to the family tried to encourage the family to grow food organically as a means of generating on‐farm income.
 However, after a few years of making no traction they decided to put their ideas on the back burner.
 In 2012, they decided to quit talkin’ about it and be about it (Obiora’s motto from the 2000s).